RuthJ1811/RuthJ1811/README.md

 ### Hi there 👋
+I'm Ruth, currently working as an Associate Software Engineer at Yellow Messenger

 <!--
 **RuthJ1811/RuthJ1811** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.